Reclaiming doctors’ time with AI-assisted rota management

 e.g. night, late, twilight, annual leave, to allow for rapid scanning of the calendar.

-Location and role tagging
+Shift location and role tagging

 Each rota entry includes site, ward/clinic/theatre and role (e.g. ward cover, acute take).